dstrelnikov/hydrosolver/README.md

 hydrosolver
 ===========

-Optimization driven hydroponic nutrient calculator and a DSL.
+Optimization driven hydroponic nutrient calculator and a domain-specific language.

 License: [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)

+## What is it?

+Hydrosolver is a Python module implementing a domain-specific language for operations with hydroponic nutrient solutions.
+It also features mathematical optimization tools helping to mix the most suitable solution using only available ingredients.

 ## Why?